Classes

 Beginnings I

-Update: Summer and Fall 2023 classes are now sold out.
-If your preferred class is sold out, you can request to be placed on our waiting list by emailing assistantebanista@gmail.com.
-Beginnings I cancellations, however are rare.
+Update: If your preferred class is sold out, you can request to be placed on our waiting list by emailing assistantebanista@gmail.com.
+Beginnings I cancellations do occur occasionally.

 Skill level: Best place to begin.
 All levels

-Beginnings I is a 4 week class with over 24 hours of instruction designed to crack open the door to the amazing world of woodworking.
+Beginnings I is a 24 instructional hour course designed to crack open the door to the amazing world of woodworking.
 We will help you become skilled, and SAFE, and confident with two of the major tool groups.
 Machines, including the all-important table saw, and the joiner, drill press, planer, band saw, and disc sander.
 And hand power tools such as the drill, router, sander, plate joiner, and amazing new Domino.
 We will also go through an introduction to the most satisfying and versatile group of woodworking tools: hand tools.

 Each student will build a handsome serving tray.
 See photo.
 A set of good quality chisels will be required by the 3rd class.
-Ebanista has some very nice Japanese chisels for sale, or can advise students who wish to purchase on their own.
+Ebanista has some very nice German chisels for sale or can advise students who wish to purchase on their own.

 *Please visit the Details tab to review our refund/cancellation policy.